ERASMUS+ Placement funding

-- A monthly contribution (between 435 to 555 Euros) towards living costs (depending on the country of destination).
+- A monthly contribution (between 640 to 750 Euros) towards living costs (depending on the country of destination).

 - If applicable (and for internship periods from 3 months on) a free online language course according to the host country and in one of 17 local languages.

 - HTW students with sufficient accident and personal liability insurance valid for the duration of their proposed traineeship.

 - Students can be granted to a maximum total of 12 months (only 360 days!) during any phase in their studies (Bachelor's or Master's degree).

 - Funding for graduate traineeships is available for a year after completion of a degree course.
 The application for such funding must be submitted in the final year of a degree course.